tachiyomiorg/website/src/help/guides/troubleshooting.md

 ## Diagnosis
 * Verify your extensions are up to date (<NavigationText item="browse"/> → **Extensions**, make sure no extensions have an **Update** button).
 * Check if **Tachiyomi** has an update (<NavigationText item="more"/> → <NavigationText item="about"/> then tap **Check for updates**).
+* Manually refresh the manga you are having issues with by dragging down.
+* Check other manga from the source.
 * Verify that [WebView](#update-webview) is updated.
 * Try opening the manga in <NavigationText item="webview"/>.
 If there is a [Cloudflare](#solving-cloudflare-issues) protection, wait for it to load.
 If there is a [CAPTCHA](#solving-cloudflare-issues), solve it and see if it helped.
 * Change your internet connection (*switch to Wi-Fi, mobile data or a VPN, use a "What's my IP" site to confirm your IP has changed*), then try again.